History of Joel C. Harris Middle School

 2004 - 2005 SAISD Campus of the Year

-Joel C. Harris Academy was named after the author Joel Chandler Harris (photo above) who is well known for his book named Uncle Remus about a rabbit named "Brer Rabbit".
+Joel C. Harris Middle School was named after the author Joel Chandler Harris (photo above) who is well known for his book named Uncle Remus about a rabbit named "Brer Rabbit".
 This book told stories about adventures this rabbit went on.
 Disney later adapted the "Brer Rabbit" character and some of the stories.
 History also tells that Joel Chandler Harris was a humorist guy.

 Joel Chandler Harris Junior School, as it was originally named, was one of 7 junior/middle schools built with a 2 million dollar bond that was approved June 20, 1922.
 The cost of the original building was $156,784.02.
 The school opened with 6 classrooms.

 The bond project was under the leadership of Superintendent Dr. Jeremiah Rhodes.
 This bond project was part of the sweeping reorganization of San Antonio schools.
 This reorganization brought about the 5-3-3 plan.
 This plan excited educational circles throughout the country.
 The 5-3-3 plan reorganized education into 5 years of elementary school, 3 years of junior/middle school, and 3 years of senior/high school.

 Joel C. Harris Junior School began operating in September 1923.
 However, the students attended classes at Briscoe Elementary down the street on S. Flores in the afternoons because the new building was not completed in time for the start of the 1923-1924 school year.
 Students and teachers began using the new school building in November 1923 under Principal Frank Eakley.

 During the early 1940s under Principal Merrill Bishop the enrollment of the school grew to such an extent that temporary buildings became necessary.
 However, the enrollment continued to grow at such a rapid rate that San Antonio ISD established a junior school at Burbank High School.
 The District moved Harris's temporary buildings to Burbank along with a large number of Harris students.